JudgeGroovyman/JudgeGroovyman.github.io/Amps.md

 9. The Dude pedal
 - Cornerstone Gladio - Great sounding Dumble Pedal (see shawn tubbs video for great tone)

+Brand new vox valvenergy pedal: Silk Drive.

 ### Quotes ###
-- IRT Pulse - [How to setup Pulse on Mac](https://www.youtube.com/watch?v=ueVF52HDNNE) "To set up the Pulse on Macs: You have to create an aggregate I/O using “Audio MIDI Set Up.”
+- IRT Pulse - [How to setup Pulse on Mac](https://www.youtube.com/watch?v=ueVF52HDNNE) "To set up the Pulse on Macs: You have to create an aggregate I/O using "Audio MIDI Set Up."
 You have to use different devices for the inputs and outputs.
 I used a USB Audio CODEC with two inputs and used my Focusrite as the output.
 Whatever you name your new aggregate, insure your DAW is set for it.
 Heres the Apple support page that shows you how easy it is to create the aggregate.  https://support.apple.com/en-us/HT202000"
 - IRT Pulse - [Great Clean Tones](https://www.youtube.com/watch?v=ueVF52HDNNE)
 - Preamp Pedals [This Guy](https://www.thegearpage.net/board/index.php?threads/cab-sim-and-preamp-pedals-query.1989739/#post-27546321) shares an interesting perspective on replacing the tube power amp (or in this case not) "The bottom line is the critical tone shaping happens in the preamp and the speaker while a certain dynamic is added by a tube power amp which is really felt when monitoring the guitar amp.
 Once I start monitoring a miced guitar amp however, there is that reduction to that experience puts the speaker simulation on a nearly level playing field."
 - Bulava "just finished my board and tried running a Tech 21 OMG (from an RK5) distortion into the Bulava.
 It sounded awesome. ...
 I really like the clean, too."   " thrilled to report that the AMT SS-20 works fantastically well as a pedal platform.
 Both my Rockett The Dude and MI Audio Crunchbox (only pedals I have lying around at the moment) sound massive through the AMT clean channel into an ADA GCS-3 cab sim"